wowsiddanth/tp/docs/UserGuide.md

 * This command can only be used when NUSTracker is showing the Student list.
 * Use with caution!
 If the student list is not filtered before using `delfiltered`, all the students currently in NUSTracker would be deleted since all of them are shown.
+* After all the filtered students are deleted, the remaining students would then all be shown in the filtered list, if any.

 Examples:
-* `filter y/4` followed by `delfiltered` will delete all students who are in Year 4, possibly because they are graduating.
+* `filter y/4` followed by `delfiltered` will delete all students who are in Year 4, possibly because they are graduating soon.
+* `filter ev/Graduation 2021` followed by `delfiltered` will delete all students that have attended the Graduation Ceremony in 2021.

 <br><br>